Ochiengmorris/ticketir-admin/README.md

 # Umoja Admin

-Umoja Admin is a mobile application developed using React Native and Expo, designed to provide administrative functionalities for the Umoja platform.
+Umoja Admin is a mobile application developed using React Native and Expo, designed to provide administrative functionalities for the UmojaTickets platform.

 ## Features